cobaltwebtech/cobalt-prod-site/src/content/posts/2022-08-31-live-life-on-the-edge.md

 ### Putting your digital assets on the Edge
 Cobalt Web Technologies partners with Cloudflare and Bunny.net CDN (content delivery network) to provide the ultimate performance boost to your web apps.
 Your content is sped up with a next-generation CDN, Edge Storage, and Optimization Services.
 By placing all of your digital assets from your website such as images, videos, JavaScript files, CSS files, etc. to the CDN edge they can be served to the end user much quicker.
 Lower latency means a faster webpage load on their visit.

-From Anchorage to Zurich no matter where your website visitors are located on the whole planet, they will reach the nearest PoP (point of presence) server to them to deliver a blazingly fast website experience.
+From Anchorage to Zürich no matter where your website visitors are located on the whole planet, they will reach the nearest PoP (point of presence) server to them to deliver a blazingly fast website experience.

 ### Highly scalable solutions for when you grow
 Growth is great and when that happens your platform needs to be able to handle that growth.
 You don't want this growth to turn into a nightmare when your infrastructure buckles under the work-load and your web app goes down.
 Cobalt along with its partners has the services to deliver the scaled-up growth requirements of your web app and its users.
 From the server your app is hosted on to the CDN that is used to deliver the content we can customize your needs to meet your traffic requirements.